 4. What else can I do to avoid delays?

 NJDOT suggests joining a carpool or vanpool, adjusting your travel times to avoid peak morning & evening commutes and to telecommute or work from another site

 5. What work is being done?

-Listen to a conversation with NJ DOT Commissioner Jim Simpson about the project.
+Listen to a conversation with former NJ DOT Commissioner Jim Simpson at the inception of the project.